Iraq War troop surge of 2007: Congress

 Following passage in the House, Senate Majority Leader Harry Reid (D-NV) convened an unusual Saturday session of the Senate on February 17, 2007, to consider an identically worded resolution.
 However, the measure was tabled when a cloture motion failed on a 56–34 vote (four votes short of the 60 votes needed to end debate).

 Pelosi announced that despite opposition to the surge, she would not push for blocking congressional funding for additional troops.

-Although then-Senator Hillary Clinton opposed the surge, she later allegedly said in private that her opposition to the surge had been for domestic political reasons.

 Implementation

 Personnel changes

 In conjunction with the surge, the Bush administration implemented several personnel changes, as follows: